Up to 50% off sofas & mattresses — limited‑time deals.

 Seat Depth Fit 4.0 Good middle ground; lower seat height changes stand-up feel

-Ease of Movement / Repositioning 3.5 Easy to adjust recline; not ideal to physically move often
+Movement / Repositioning 3.5 Easy to adjust; not ideal to move often

-Layout Practicality 3.7 Console layout is purposeful but less flexible for hosting
+Layout Practicality 3.7 Purposeful console layout, less flexible for hosting

-Cleaning 4.5 Wipe-ups were quick; console helps keep items contained
+Cleaning 4.5 Wipe-ups were quick; console kept items contained

 Durability 4.6 Felt sturdy under load and repeated use

-Value 4.1 Strong fit for feature-first buyers who will use the console tools
+Value 4.1 Strong fit for buyers who will use the console tools

 Overall Score 4.1 Best for organized home-theater seating, less for open lounging